magentabusiness/magentabusiness.github.io/docs/user-guide/ui/mobile-qr-code.md

 download-app-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-ce.png
-        title: 'Log into your ThingsBoard account and navigate to the "Home" page.
+        title: 'Log into your IoT Hub account and navigate to the "Home" page.
 You will find the QR code for connecting the mobile app in the bottom right corner;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-install-app-ce.png
         title: 'Open the camera app on your phone or tablet and point it at the QR code.
 The phone will automatically scan the code and show the link button.
-Click this button to open the link to download the <b>ThingsBoard Live mobile app</b>;'
+Click this button to open the link to download the <b>IoT Hub Live mobile app</b>;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-install-app-ce.png
-        title: 'Install ThingsBoard Live mobile application;'
+        title: 'Install IoT Hub Live mobile application;'
     3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-open-app-1-ce.png
-        title: 'Launch the ThingsBoard mobile app to start using it.'
+        title: 'Launch the IoT Hub mobile app to start using it.'

 clicking-button:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-2-ce.png
-        title: 'Clicking the "App Store" or "Google Play" button in the "Connect mobile app" widget, you will be redirected to the ThingsBoard app page in the respective app store for further downloading to your device.'
+        title: 'Clicking the "App Store" or "Google Play" button in the "Connect mobile app" widget, you will be redirected to the IoT Hub app page in the respective app store for further downloading to your device.'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-button-2-ce.png
         title: 'App Store.'